Jack Fritscher: Personal life

 Fritscher is married to Mark Hemry, founding owner of Palm Drive Publishing.
 The couple met May 22, 1979, the night after the White Night riots under the marquee of the Castro Theatre.
 Following a civil union in Vermont (July 12, 2000) and a Canadian marriage (August 19, 2003), they were married in California (June 20, 2008).

 Fritscher's previous significant partners were David Sparrow and Robert Mapplethorpe.

-In the 2018 biopic film, Mapplethorpe, Fritscher's character was played by actor Anthony Michael Lopez.
+Fritscher was portrayed by actor Anthony Michael Lopez in the 2018 biopic Mapplethorpe.